 Developers often desire to upgrade applications but the business timing and support can be a balance.
 Often the benefits of upgrades do not immediately apply to all customers but are necessary if Bandwidth aims to deliver a quality product that delivers a best-in-class experience.

 While these upgrades put us on a path toward an MFE infrastructure, they came with bonus benefits like improvements to React’s Strict Mode and webpack’s improved code chunking.
 Moreover, the upgrades were even lauded by the Infosec team, since the updates we made removed several high-priority security issues coming from outdated or legacy dependencies.
 This highlights another reason our team determined this upgrade was necessary: security.
-We want to always ensure the Dashboard stays relevant and up-to-date on all current standards.
+We want to always ensure the Bandwidth App stays relevant and up-to-date on all current standards.

 Now that all of these updates are finished, our team is ready to tackle the next challenge: MFE infrastructure.